cmartinellicm/nutcache-challenge-cassiaMello/README.md

+# Project: Nutcache Technical Challenge
-Project proposed by Nutcache as technical challenge using React
+Web application to facilitate people management proposed by Nutcache (front-end software engineer technical challenge).
+The solution should be implemented using React.

+To run the application, create an API endpoit using https://crudcrud.com/ and replace the URL on /src/App.js `apiURL` declaration.

+## Implementation steps

 1. Start project with Create React App
 2. Create Form component to input employees information